siddhantprateek/lyftops/README.md

 # LYFTOPS

 The aim of this project is to understand the GitOps best practices, utilizing Argo CD for continuous deployment and Argo Rollouts for advanced deployment strategies within a Kubernetes environment.
-You will be responsible for setting up a GitOps pipeline that automates the deployment and management of a simple web application.
+I'm responsible for setting up a GitOps pipeline that automates the deployment and management of a simple web application.

 ## Tech Stack